 You’re helping to fight climate change

 Households receive a climate credit in April and October.
-Starting in 2019, the gas credit will be applied just once a year, in the spring.
-The 2018 gas credit is being given this spring, resulting in a larger than normal amount.
+Starting in 2019, the gas credit will be applied just once a year, in April.

-Electric only customers will receive the electric bill credit; likewise, natural gas customers will only receive the gas credit.
-Community Choice Aggregator (CCA) customers also receive the credit.
+Customers with electric service will receive the electric bill credit.
+Community Choice Aggregator customers also receive the credit.

 You don’t need to do anything to receive the credit – it’s automatically applied to your bill.
 The amounts vary among utilities.
 See what other customers in the state are getting and read some frequently asked questions.